hakyimlab/MetaXcan/README.md

 The software is developed and tested in Linux and Mac OS environments.
 The main S-PrediXcan script is also supported in Windows.

-To run S-PrediXcan, you need  [Python 2.7](https://www.python.org/), with the following libraries:
+To run S-PrediXcan, you need  [Python 3.5](https://www.python.org/) or higher, with the following libraries:
 * [numpy (>=1.11.1)](http://www.numpy.org/)
 * [scipy (>=0.18.1)](http://www.scipy.org/)
 * [pandas (>=0.18.1)](http://pandas.pydata.org/)
-* [mock](https://github.com/testing-cabal/mock) and [sqlalchemy](https://www.sqlalchemy.org/) are needed for the unit tests.
+* [sqlalchemy](https://www.sqlalchemy.org/) is needed at some unit tests.

 To run PrediXcan and MulTiPrediXcan, you also need:
 * [patsy (>=0.5.0)](https://patsy.readthedocs.io/en/latest/)